tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 > experience, when approching their end of life, mollies tend to stop having babies and basically become infertile.
 How general of a condition this personnal
 > observation is is yet to be investigated.

-//TODO - talk abut genetics
+//TODO - talk abut genetics, male and female difference in body and character. include pictures of males and females; For genetics, include a picture of eye color and body color (three colors).

 ### Conclusion